xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

   For more info, see the section {% link "Look and Feel" ref_bzUBJufx %} of the X-Cart Knowledge Base.

-* **Store setup** : This section provides tools to configure and maintain every aspect of your store.
+* **Store setup** : This section provides tools to configure every aspect of your store.
 In this section you can specify the store locale and business info, configure checkout options, set up zones, taxes, payments and shipping, manage email notifications and the store SEO settings, as well as add translations to your store.

   For more info, see the following sections of the X-Cart Knowledge Base:
   * {% link "Basic Configuration Settings" ref_0trrARqV %}